luchofranq/vacation-manager/README.md

 - **Date Selection**: Users can easily select start and end dates using an intuitive calendar.
 - **Validations**: The application ensures that past dates cannot be selected and that the duration does not exceed 28 days.
+- **Admin Functionality**: An additional admin panel allows for further management and oversight of vacations.
 - **User-Friendly Interface**: A smooth and accessible user experience is provided.

+## Admin Access

+To access the admin panel, log in using the following credentials:
+- **Username**: admin
+- **Password**: 1234

+This will grant you access to the admin functionalities, where you can manage vacation data and settings.

 ## Technologies Used